 Prior to returning to Georgia, Stuart served as the head track and field coach at ULM for a season.
 The Indians placed 16th on the men's side at the 1999 NCAA men's outdoor track and field championships under Stuart's direction, producing three All-Americans as well as one national champion in Andras Haklits.
 Before his coaching stint at ULM, Stuart led a nationally recognized sprint squad at the University of Texas-Arlington for three years.
 While at UTA, he helped produce 20 Southland Conference Champions and 11 NCAA Division I All-Americans.
 Stuart also helped the Mavericks capture nine Southland Conference team titles.

 Before his collegiate coaching career, Stuart was the head track coach at East Paulding High School in Dallas, Ga., where his athletes set 11 school records.

 Stuart started his coaching career as a graduate assistant for the Bulldogs under John Mitchell, from 1993-94.
 He earned his Bachelor of Science in Physical Education at Georgia in 1992 and his Master of Education in Physical Education in 1994.

 The 1992 UGA graduate is married to the former Gail Moreland in December 2002 and has two sons named Jake and Scot.

-Southern Miss Track and Field Send Three Events to the Podium on the First Day of C-USA Championships
+Track and Field Saw One Podium Visit on Day Two of C-USA Championships